-It is the internal culture which must be modified, or reset if need be, which opens the door to collaboration, but this is going to take some time – there is no overnight prescription for culture change of any kind.
+It is the internal culture that must be modified, or reset if need be, which opens the door to collaboration, but this is going to take some time – there is no overnight prescription for culture change of any kind.

 Sharing is the most commonly observed behavior in collaborative cultures, whether it be information, techniques, experience, wisdom, or a how-to of how not to do something, or avoiding re-inventing the wheel.

 This involves breaking down the knowledge and information silos created upon ourselves as individuals.
 A collaboration tool can be invaluable in this regard, as it provides a centralized platform for doing this; in the Social Media sphere, this is exactly how Facebook came about.
-People are inclined to share, however we also want credit and recognition too, and for there to be a quid pro quo – I scratch your back, you scratch mine.
+People are inclined to share, however, we also want credit and recognition too, and for there to be a quid pro quo – I scratch your back, you scratch mine.